 To set up Magento Notify for Quantity Below notification:

 1. Navigate to Catalog > Inventory > Product Stock Options > Notify for Quantity Below and set the threshold for the low stock notification.
-It is a global value so the notifications will be triggered if the quantity of any product runs below
+It is a global value so the notifications will be triggered if the quantity of any product runs below a specified number.

 In this guide, you'll learn what Magento cache types are there, how the Magento 2 clear cache functionality works, and how to use it.